Introduction

 Annual Income Needed for a Comfortable Retirement

 In addition to lump sum savings, understanding the annual income needed for a comfortable retirement is crucial for financial planning.
+Structuring how you draw this income across super and other investments is equally important, which we explore in should I draw income from super or investments first.
 ASFA also provides annual income benchmarks to help estimate retirement income needs.
 These figures represent the estimated annual budget required to fund a comfortable retirement lifestyle, covering a range of leisure activities and a good standard of living.

 According to ASFA’s Retirement Standard, the annual income needed for a comfortable retirement is estimated to be: